Scholarships

 How to Apply:

-• Or download, complete, and mail a paper application with the required supporting materials to: Russ Atkinson, 806 3rd Street South, PO Box 608, Waite Park, MN 56387.
-Mailed application packets must be postmarked by April 1, 2024.
+• Or download, complete, and mail a paper application with the required supporting materials to: Shannon Nelson, 806 3rd Street South, PO Box 608, Waite Park, MN 56387.
+Mailed application packets must be postmarked by April 1, 2026.

 Applicant Qualifications: